 That's right.

-It's like, but you're but but uh with Schultz running, he's doing a smart thing.
+But with Schultz running, he's doing a smart thing.

 But it's funny to watch these people change their views and move so hard left.

-By the way, you know, Kamala Harris.
+By the way, Kamala Harris.

-This is now the extraordinarily extreme radical socialist democratic party.
+This is now the extraordinarily extreme radical socialist Democratic Party.

-Or even the or the party of even Bill Clinton, where the era of big government is over and a welfare as we know it.
+This is not Doug Shoan's party anymore or even the party of even Bill Clinton, where the era of big government is over and the welfare as we know it.

 That party's gone, Doug, and I don't think this is going to sell with the American people.